 There are two options for triggering a deadline manually using MailChimp contacts.
-The first method shown is how to instantly trigger a deadline by directly importing the contacts into Deadline Funnel.
+The first method shown is how to trigger a deadline by directly importing the contacts into Deadline Funnel.
 The second method allows you to schedule triggering their deadlines.

-4. Once you are viewing the audience you want to copy into Deadline Funnel, you will need to export the Audience.
+Once you are viewing the audience you want to copy into Deadline Funnel, you will need to export the Audience.
 Download this file.

-6. You should get a confirmation that the file has downloaded after clicking the button below:
+You should get a confirmation that the file has downloaded after clicking the button below:

-It is important to note that tracking starts immediately when using this method.
 If you want to follow a schedule for importing leads instead, you can use the Zapier guide below.

 How to schedule a manual deadline trigger using Zapier

 Please note that this method can work with email service providers other than MailChimp as long as their Zapier triggers support it.
 For this example, Mailchimp allows us to trigger subscribers with a specific tag or segment.

 1. Create a new Zap using Zapier.
 The first part will be telling Zapier where to get the leads.
 We will be adding our leads to a specific tag that will be used one time for this process.
 This list, along with the tag we apply, will tell Zapier exactly which people we want to import from MailChimp into Deadline Funnel:

 2. In this example, we have selected the "New Subscriber in Segment or Tag" option in Zapier's MailChimp actions, so we'll create a tag in MailChimp and apply that to all of my contacts that I want to import:

 4. Optionally set your delay by clicking the plus, we chose "delay until" and set the time for the next day at noon.
 You can choose any time as long as it is within the parameters that Zapier allows: